romilly/yard-sale/README.md

 has more details.

 In the original *yard sale* model, economic agents interact subject to the following rules:
-1. a pair of agents is randomly selected to engage in a transaction.
+1. A pair of agents is randomly selected to engage in a transaction.
-2. agent with wealth $w^0$ enters a transaction with another agent with wealth $w^1$.
+2. An agent with wealth $w^0$ enters a transaction with another agent with wealth $w^1$.
-3. a certain amount of wealth $\Delta w$ will change hands.
+3. A certain amount of wealth $\Delta w$ will change hands.
 The value $\Delta w$ is a constant $\alpha$ times the smaller of $w^0$ and $w^1$, and the direction of wealth transfer is determined by the flip of a fair coin.

 4. the [Dyalog APL](https://www.dyalog.com/) simulation below, the algorithm is sped up by pairing off the entire population and then applying the algorithm above on each pair.
 This allows the computation to be parallelised.